 Researchers have discovered the first working refrigerator for cooling molecules to ultracold temperatures.
 These can be powerful candidates for running quantum computers and quantum simulators.

 Published in Nature, the breakthrough was a collaboration between the Massachusetts Institute for Technology (MIT) and Harvard University at the Center for Ultracold Atoms.
-Author Alan Jamison, now a faculty member in the Department of Physics & Astronomy at the University of Waterloo, and the Institute for Quantum Computing (IQC), said the finding has eluded researchers for years.
+Author Alan Jamison, now a faculty member at the University of Waterloo’s Institute for Quantum Computing (IQC) and Department of Physics & Astronomy, said the finding has eluded researchers for years.

 The sodium-lithium molecules used in the experiment are ideal for simulating quantum materials and for quantum computing when ultracold—between one millionth and one billionth of a degree above absolute zero.
 These low temperatures help amplify quantum effects and make them easier to control.